 Tech is where the Telluride dazzles.
 Standard equipment includes Android Auto and Apple CarPlay.
 USB ports are available for all three rows.
 Upgrades include Driver Talk, which sends the driver’s voice to the rear speakers, and Quiet Mode, which restricts the speaker output to the front so you can rock out after the kids fall asleep.

-Every Telluride has a full menu of safety tech, like forward collision warning, lane keep assist, and an alert that lets you know it’s safe to open the vehicle’s doors on a busy street.
+Everyhas a full menu of safety tech, like forward collision warning, lane-keeping assist, and an alert that lets you know it’s safe to open the vehicle’s doors on a busy street.
 It’s a Kia, so you know it will be reliable for years to come.

-Why you should buy this: You’ll get a whole lot of advanced safety tech and great gas mileage for a low price.
+Why you should buy this: It offers advanced safety tech and great gas mileage for an affordable price.

 Who’s it for?: City-dwelling families who need a lot of interior space and to fit in a parking space.

-Why we picked the 2020 Honda CR-V: Not every family needs to haul half the soccer team, and some families like to fit into parking spaces without swearing or leaving paint marks on other cars.
+Why we picked the 2021 Toyota RAV4: Not every family needs to haul half the soccer team, and some families like to fit into parking spaces without swearing or leaving paint marks on other cars.
 Those families will like the 2021 Toyota RAV4.
 This compact SUV has been around since the late 1990s, but it’s not as quirky as it used to be.
 Toyota gradually pushed it towards the mainstream, and it brought thousands of drivers into the fold by doing so.

 Why you should buy this: You want cutting-edge electric vehicle tech from a brand you know.

-Who’s it for?: Luxury SUV fans who are ready to lighten their carbon footprint.
+Who’s it for?: Luxury SUV fans who prefer charging to filling up.

 How much will it cost?: $65,900+

 If you’re looking for an electric SUV for your family, you’re probably looking for something that can compete with gasoline SUVs for the same price, and the e-tron does.
 It has plenty of passenger and cargo space, plus a full suite of safety tech, including Audi Pre Sense City, which detects pedestrians and can apply the brakes automatically.
 It also comes with Quattro all-wheel-drive, though it’s a through-the-road system, meaning there’s no connection between the front and rear axles.
 Each set of wheels gets its own motor — one over the front wheels, and one over the back.

-The e-tron’s estimated range is a bit shorter than its rivals from Tesla and Jaguar, though, at 222 miles.
-However, the Audi has better predicted reliability than its rivals.
-It also delivers on luxury and tech features, which it should for a luxury-level price.
-The e-tron uses two touchscreens in the center console and offers Audi’s Virtual Cockpit, a 12.3-inch screen positioned between the temperature and fuel gauges.
+The‘s estimated range is a bit shorter than its rivals from Tesla and Jaguar, though, at 222 miles.
+However, the Audi has better predicted reliability.
+It also delivers on luxury and tech features.
+The e-tron features two touchscreens in the center console and it offers Audi’s Virtual Cockpit, a 12.3-inch screen positioned between the temperature and fuel gauges.
 The driver can customize it to include navigation, audio information, and much more.

 Why you should buy this: It’s one of the most proven hybrid systems on the planet in one of the most popular SUVs on the market.

-Who’s it for?: Thrifty buyers who want to pay under $30,000 for great gas mileage plus a full slate of tech and safety features.
+Who’s it for?: Buyers willing to pay for great gas mileage plus a full slate of tech and safety features.

-Why we picked the 2020 Toyota RAV4: This SUV has been around for a long time, and Toyota has been a consistent presence in the hybrid vehicle market.
-Right now, it’s one of the few hybrid SUVs available (though many more are coming in 2021), so it’s not surprising the 2020 Toyota RAV4 hybrid is a good choice for families.
+Why we picked the 2021 Toyota RAV4 Prime: This SUV has been around for a long time, and Toyota has been a consistent presence in the hybrid vehicle market.
+Right now, it’s one of the few plug-in hybrid SUVs available (though more are coming in 2021), so it’s not surprising the 2021 Toyota RAV4 Prime is a good choice for families.

-The RAV4 hybrid has a full slate of tech on board, even in base trim.
-Amazon Alexa, Apple CarPlay, and Android Auto are all standard, as is a Wi-Fi hotspot.
+Thehas a full slate of tech on board.
+Amazon Alexa, Apple CarPlay, and Android Auto compatibility are all standard, as is a Wi-Fi hotspot.
 It also comes with Toyota Safety Sense 2.0, which is a suite of electronic driving aids that bundles pedestrian detection, adaptive cruise control, and more.
-It has plenty of room for people and their gear, and the batteries don’t intrude on the cargo area like they do in some hybrids.
+Finally, it has plenty of room for people and their gear, and the batteries don’t intrude on the cargo area like they do in some hybrids.